 Pastor as Theologian

-Discovering the Th.M. program was an answer to a longstanding prayer about how to align my love for the church and my love for scholarship.
-TMS provided the means to excel in the kinds of skills, procedures, and argumentation that will undoubtedly make me a more capable thinker and writer to address today's most nuanced pastoral concerns.
+“The Th.M. program provided the means to excel in the kinds of skills, procedures, and argumentation that will undoubtedly make me a more capable thinker and writer to address today's most nuanced pastoral concerns.”

 - Chris B.